tanmayy24/Multi-task-Learning-for-sound-event-detection/recipes/dcase2022_task4_baseline/README.md

  `python generate_dcase_task4_2022.py --only_synth`

-Once the dataset is downloaded, the user should find the folder **missing_files**, containing the list of files from the real-world dataset (desed_real) which was not possible to download.
-You need to download it and **send your missing files to the task organisers to get the complete dataset** (in priority to Francesca Ronchini and Romain serizel).

 ### Development dataset

-The dataset is composed by 4 different splits of training data:
+The dataset is composed of 4 different splits of training data:
 - Synthetic training set with strong annotations
 - Strong labeled training set **(only for the SED Audioset baseline)**
 - Weak labeled training set
-- Unlabeled in domain training set
+- Unlabeled in the domain training set

 #### Synthetic training set with strong annotations